-The Risk Appetite process is a top down approach, based upon an overarching statement which discloses the Firm’s fundamental aim to ensure the Firm holds sufficient capital to protect stakeholder value, meet minimum regulatory requirements and support the achievement of business’ strategic objectives.
-To do so, the framework is embedded down through the key risk exposures the Firm faces and is translated into quantitative and qualitative limit/ alert thresholds to enable risk exposures to be monitored and reported consistently against a pre-defined tolerance and drive management actions and escalation when necessary.
-This approach ensures that the Firm does not assume risk exposures which would threaten the Firm's risk capacity and capital base and continuously protect stakeholder value.
+The Risk Appetite process is a top down approach, based on an overarching risk appetite statement aligned to the strategic objectives of the organisation.
+The risk appetite statement encapsulates the fundamental aim to ensure sufficient capital is held to protect stakeholder value, meet regulatory requirements and support the achievement of strategic business objectives.
+To do so, the statement is interpreted into quantitative and qualitative limits as well alert thresholds for each of the key risk exposures.
+These are monitored against pre-defined tolerances which enables risk based reporting, oversight and review to drive management actions and governance escalation when necessary.
+This approach ensures that the Firm does not assume risk exposures which would threaten the Firm's risk capacity or capital base and also protects stakeholder value.

-Enterprise Risk Management is the holistic term to encapsulate both the Internal Control Framework and the Risk Management System.
+Enterprise Risk Management is the holistic term that encapsulates both the Internal Control Framework and the Risk Management System.

-1) Management Oversight (implementation of all control activities outlined within operational policies and procedures);
+1) Management Oversight (operational implementation of all control activities outlined within operational policies and procedures);

-2) Functions of Control (Independent from Business Activity: Actuarial, Risk Management, Compliance) and;
+2) Functions of Control (independent from business activity: Actuarial Function, Risk Management and Compliance) and;

 3) Independent Assurance: Internal Audit and Director Oversight.

-Risk Management System is the collection of processes used to identify, assess, monitor and manage both qualitative and quantitative risks across the full scope of the Firm.
-The Risk Universe includes the key categories of material risks, definitions and sub-risk categories and is then aligned with the primary internal risk identification and assessment technique.
-The risk universe of the Firm is made of five categories: investment risks, insurance risks, operational risks, credit risks and business risks.
-The Risk Management System combines a variety of processes proportionate to the Risk Profile of the organisation and is compliant with European Solvency II Directive.
+The Risk Management System is the collection of processes used to identify, assess, monitor and manage both qualitative and quantitative risks across the full scope of the Firm.
+The Risk Universe includes the key categories of material risks, definitions and sub-risk categories and is then aligned with the primary internal risk identification and assessment toolkit.
+The risk universe of the Firm consists of five main categories, and is aligned with the European Solvency II requirements: investment risks, insurance risks, operational risks, credit risks and business risks.
+The Risk Management System combines a variety of processes proportionate to the nature, scale and operational complexity of the business model to drive an accurate Risk Profile of the organisation, compliant with European Solvency II Directive.
 The Risk Management System is formally governed through the Risk Governance Structure including quarterly sign off of the Risk Profile by the Board and subsequent regulatory reporting.
-In addition, the Own Risk and Solvency Assessment is an annual assessment which not only discloses the Risk Profile but conducts Stress Testing and Scenario Analysis to ensure the management and Board have a collective understanding of all risks which face the organisation.
+In addition, the Risk Management System includes the annual Own Risk and Solvency Assessment (ORSA) Process which is a forward looking assessment of the Risk Profile and includes Stress Testing and Scenario Analysis to ensure management and Board have a collective understanding of all risks which face the organisation.